This article is a follow-up to Title page best practices and Top tips for creating a Turtl Doc.

 If you’re reading this, you’ve probably created a general wireframe of the Doc.
 These are further suggestions relating specifically to Content page level:

-Place copy in a Doc first to see how many pages it sits across for a more natural flow instead of finalizing your designs before text is provided.
+Place the copy in a Doc first to see how many pages it sits across for a more natural flow instead of finalizing your designs before text is provided.
 It's far easier to commit to layouts when you have your text to work with - small wording tweaks later down the line shouldn't be an issue.

-Run text over multiple Content pages.
+In a column structure run text over multiple Content pages.
 If it's a squeeze to fit everything on one page, use additional Content pages to give your layouts some breathing space.

 Use page breaks in Content pages to define natural page splits.